 Reserve management for corncrakes

 In the 1990s several nature reserves were acquired by the RSPB and managed mainly for corncrakes and the management of suitable habitat on some other reserves has been made more favourable.
 RSPB reserves now hold about 12 per cent of the national population.

 Within these reserves, the area of spring and autumn cover for corncrakes has been increased by fencing off the margins and corners of hay and silage meadows and establishing stands of suitable vegetation.
 The area of hay, silage and autumn grazed pasture has been increased.
 The impact of hay and silage mowing on breeding success has been reduced by delaying mowing until August and using CFM.

-A programme of payments to farmers to delay mowing until August and to use CFM was first implemented in Scotland by RSPB in 1992 (Williams et al. 1997).
+A programme of payments to farmers to delay mowing until August or beyond and to use CFM was first implemented in Scotland by RSPB in 1992 (Williams et al. 1997).
 This has since been translated into Government-run schemes.
-Payments are available to encourage changes in the mowing of meadows within 250 m of the singing place of a male corncrake.
+Payments are available to encourage changes in how crofters mow and graze their grasslands as well as providing options to create more early cover.

 Once widespread throughout the UK, its population declined catastrophically during the 20th century due to the mechanisation of mowing and earlier mowing of grass crops.
 By the 1990s it bred only in the Hebrides and Orkney in Scotland.

 Since 1992, conservation measures to benefit corncrakes have been implemented on a large scale, principally through agri-environment schemes (AES), during which time the corncrake population has partially recovered.

 Two measures have been designed to benefit corncrakes.
 Early and Late Cover provides suitable tall vegetation throughout the breeding season, especially at the start and end of the season when grazed or cut vegetation in grass fields is too short for the birds.